 Personal bios are often needed when you have to introduce yourself to audiences at an event – an interview, a speaking engagement – or for inclusion in any piece of marketing communication.
-You may also need a bio as the author of a piece of literary work such a book or video.
+A bio also helps authors of literary work such a books or videos.

-Most personal bios don’t contain images, although some do allow for images to accompany text.
-In such cases, it would be ideal to include an image that adds context to the personal bio,
+Most personal bios don’t contain images beyond a headshot, although some do allow for bigger images that add context to the personal details.